zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/12-sinhala-google.md

 [APZ 53.2] (# apz53.2) {# apz53.2 .ref .apz} "Ayushmat Hemakathema said.
 Gautama
 Before the Sasana "means before the Gautama Sasana."
 From the Gautama Sasana means the Buddha From the Sasana, from the Jinnah Sasana, from the Tathagata Sasana, from the Deva Sasana, from the Arahantha Sasana That is.
-‘So’ is like this, “So it was” is all this.
+'So' is like this, "So it was" is all this.
 Thus Is.
 Thus it was by news or generation or by fragmentation Argument or theory or form of reasoning or view
 They professed a doctrine which they did not know well by penetration or knowing.